davidtys/railstheman/README.md

 ## Timezone

-please set the timezone in your middlemanblog config.rb :
+If you have set the timezone in your middlemanblog config.rb :

     Time.zone = "Paris"

-(you can read about it at http://middlemanapp.com/basics/blogging/)

-and set the same timezone in railstheman config/application.rb :
+please set the same timezone in railstheman config/application.rb :

     config.time_zone = 'Paris'

+Note than railstheman doesn't set the hour in articles to avoid conflicts in the timezone

 ## Features